brnco/avmpi_scripts/README.md

 ## Sync uv

-We need to ensure that the configuration for the project is sync'd with your local machine and all the dependencies are isntalled.
+We need to ensure that the configuration for the project is sync'd with your local machine and all the dependencies are installed.

 To do this: